How does Ripon College define “international student?”

 Ripon is a residential campus, which means that over 90% of our student body lives on campus for all four years of study.
 Students have a variety of living options, which include a traditional double room with one other roommate, a single room, a double-single room, a suite style with three other roommates, and apartment style living for upperclassmen.

-Where can we receive medical care in the area?
+Where can I receive medical care in the area?